Skip to main content

 Onion's OpenWRT SDK wrapper is the recommended method to build packages for Omega2 devices.
 The wrapper makes use of the OpenWRT SDK and features a set of supporting scripts and configurations that make it even quicker and easier to build and compile packages.

-What Does it Mean for a Package to be in Development?
+What does it mean for a package to be in development?

 Packages that are currently undergoing active development will have frequent changes during the testing and debugging phases.
 Several iterations may be required to ensure stability for production.
 As part of this process, the package source is stored locally rather than being built from a Git repository.
 This setup enables a rapid development-build-test cycle.

-• Dedicated Linux machine
+• Dedicated Linux computer

-• Linux server (like AWS EC2)
+• Linux server (AWS EC2)

 • Docker virtual machine

-• Other virtual machines (like WSL, VirtualBox, etc)
+• Other virtual machines (WSL, VirtualBox, etc.)

-The method recommended by Onion is to use Ubuntu 22.04 Linux in a Docker container.
-Using Docker provides isolation which helps prevent dependency conflicts with existing software on the host system and ensures a clean, reproducible development environment.
+The method recommended by Onion is to use Ubuntu 22.04 Linux in a Docker container..
+Using Docker provides isolation, which helps prevent dependency conflicts with existing software on the host system and ensures a clean, reproducible development environment.

 tip